johncomposed/retrogressive/NOTES.md

+## Todo

+## General Flow
+- Should I make the state after a round wait for an event?
+  - Maybe I could reuse a voting system for dealing the next hand.
+  - Otherwise I have to figure out some way of making it a smoother transition to the next hand on the client.

+## Lobby
+- Edit machine to allow voting to start

+## UI
+- Rough layout
+- Edge states
+- Animations
+- Tighter UI fixes

 Now that all the emulators are built I should run:

 `npm run build:watch` - Note the functions shell needs to reload to get the new built changes.